 I added lots of teeny-tiny die-cut flowers and leaves to both the front and inside of the card, and I stamped “Smile” on the inside, hidden on the front by the tag.
 There is a little room at both the top and bottom for more stamping or writing.
 The inside is a bit “busy”, but I like it.
 Here’s a side view, so you can really get an idea of how this window thing works:

 Some General Tips:

 Any large shape die can be used to make a window – try hearts or stars.
 You can use all sorts of leftover plastic for your window – recycled packaging, or, if you have a laminator, I love to use the leftover clear bits, when I laminate something that doesn’t use up the whole sleeve.
 Using tape adhesive instead of liquid can help you to avoid glue smearing on your window.
 If you choose to add elements that will show through on the reverse side, keep in mind that you will need a “mirror image” of that element to apply to the other side.
 These flowers looked fine when I flipped them over, but a symmetrical design would make this even easier.

-Supplies (some affiliate links used – see here for full disclosure.
+Supplies: the tiny envelope was made with an old punch, by McGill.
+The patterned papers are from Stampin’ Up.
+I’m afraid I didn’t make note of all the colored inks I used, and most of the flowers were cut from various paper scraps from my stash, but here are a few of the key ingredients from today’s card (some affiliate links used – see here for full disclosure.
 If you make a purchase from these links, it won’t cost you any extra, but I will get a small commission, which will help keep this blog going.
 Thank you so much!
 SSS=Simon Says Stamp and AMZ=Amazon.com):